merci-libre/GenPass/README.md

 however feel free to test larger data sets.
 I also included a generated list from KeePassXC's password generating algorithm, just for users to verify certain statistics.

 ## Usage
 To use the password-generator, simply call `genpass -l <LENGTH>`.
-It supports `STDOUT` so you pipe the outputted password to a file if you wish.
+It supports `STDOUT` so you can pipe the outputted password to a file if you wish.